HTTP-RPC/Kilo/README.md

     PreparedStatement statement = DriverManager.getConnection(url).prepareStatement(parameters.getSQL());

-Parameter values are applied to the statement using the `apply()` method.
-The first argument to this method is the prepared statement, and the second is a map containing the statement arguments:
+Parameter values are specified via a map passed to the `apply()` method:

     HashMap<String, Object> arguments = new HashMap<>();
     arguments.put("a", "hello");